ercrema/diffusionCurve/README.md

 ## Funding
 * ERC Starting Grant _Demography, Cultural Change, and the Diffusion of Rice and Millets during the Jomon-Yayoi transition in prehistoric Japan_ (ENCOUNTER) (Project N. 801953, PI: E. Crema).
 * Philip Leverhulme Prize (#PLP-2019–304 Awarded to: E.Crema)
+* NERC radiocarbon grant (#NF/2017/2/12, A. Bloxam, Awarded to: M.Parker Pearson)
+* LACHP AHRC Studentship (Awarded to: A. Bloxam)

 ## Licence
 CC-BY 3.0